Shatuo: Tang subjects (9th century)

+In 808, 30,000 Shatuo under Zhuye Jinzhong defected from the Tibetans to Tang China and the Tibetans punished them by killing Zhuye Jinzhong as they were chasing them.
+The Uyghurs also fought against an alliance of Shatuo and Tibetans at Beshbalik.

 In 809, the Tang resettled several Shatuo tribes in Hedong (modern northern Shanxi), also called Jin based on the region's ancient name.
 The Shatuo there were semi-pastoralists who traded in horse, sheep, and cattle.
 However their way of life gradually changed over the 9th century as they became more settled and intermarried with border people and the Han Chinese.
 Their population also increased.
 In the early 9th century, reports of 6,000-7,000 Shatuo tents point toward a population of just 30,000 people, including women and children.
 By the end of the 9th century, the Shatuo had 50,000-60,000 male warriors.

 In 821, Zhuye Zhiyi, the great-grandfather of Li Keyong, led a failed attack on the rebellious jiedushi circuit of Chengde.

 The Shatuo Turks under Zhuye Chixin (Li Guochang) served the Tang dynasty in fighting against their fellow Turkic people in the Uyghur Khaganate.
 In 839, when the Uyghur khaganate (Huigu) general Jueluowu (掘羅勿) rose against the rule of then-reigning Zhangxin Khan, he elicited the help from Zhuye Chixin by giving Zhuye 300 horses, and together, they defeated Zhangxin Khan, who then committed suicide, precipitating the subsequent collapse of the Uyghur Khaganate.
 In the next few years, when Uyghur Khaganate remnants tried to raid Tang borders, the Shatuo participated extensively in counterattacking the Uyghur Khaganate with other tribes loyal to Tang.
-In 843, Zhuye Chixin, under the command of the Han Chinese officer Shi Xiong with Han Chinese troops, participated in a raid against the Uyghur khaganate that led to the slaughter of Uyghur forces at Shahu mountain.
+In 843, Zhuye Chixin, under the command of the Han Chinese officer Shi Xiong with Tuyuhun, Tangut and Han Chinese troops, participated in a raid against the Uyghur khaganate that led to the slaughter of Uyghur forces at Shahu mountain.

 The Shatuo ruling family started using Zhuye as their surname.
 Zhuye Chixin (d.
 888) abandoned it after he was bestowed the name Li Guochang by the Tang emperor for his role in the suppression of Pang Xun's rebel general, Wang Hongli, in 869.
 Guochang later upset the Tang court by slaying the governor of Datong, Duan Wenchu, in 872.
 In 880, tensions came to a head when Guochang's forces suffered a defeat to Tang mercenaries, costing him a loss of 17,000 men.
 This led the Shatuo to turn north to their "Tartar" friends for support.